adambard/learnxinyminutes-docs/javascript.html.markdown

 // Variables declared without being assigned to are set to undefined. var someThirdVar; // = undefined

+// if you wan't to declare a couple of variables, then you could use a comma
+// separator
+var someFourthVar = 2, someFifthVar = 4;

 // There's shorthand for performing math operations on variables: someVar += 5; // equivalent to someVar = someVar + 5; someVar is 10 now
 someVar *= 10; // now someVar is 100